GCS to allow sports workouts to resume July 6

-GREENSBORO — High schools in Guilford County will be able to resume athletics workouts July 6, Guilford County Schools announced today, but only teams in fall sports will be allowed to participate.
+GREENSBORO — High school athletes in Guilford County will be able to resume workouts July 6, Guilford County Schools announced today, but only teams in fall sports will be allowed to participate.

 GCS, however, decided to take what district athletics director Leigh Hebbard termed a more “measured” approach and announced that the return would be limited to fall sports workouts and marching band training.

-"Other sports and middle school athletics may be phased in at a later time," according to a news release from GCS.
+"Other sports and middle school athletics may be phased in at a later time," a news release from GCS stated.
 "Reopening is dependent on the district’s ability to secure needed protective equipment and train staff to facilitate the new health and safety requirements.
 Our timeline could change depending on public health guidance or other state directives."

-Participants will be required to sign waivers attesting to their health status and will be given a health screening and temperature check before each day’s activities, the district said.
+Participants will be required to sign waivers attesting to their health status and will be given a health screening and a temperature check with a touchless thermometer before each day’s activities, the district said.
+Any athlete with a temperature of 100.4 degrees or higher will be sent home and must be medically cleared before resuming workouts.

-In addition, the following restrictions and others will apply, according to the news release:
+Hebbard, the county’s athletics directors, will train the schools’ athletics directors and trainers in how to implement the guidelines, and they will be responsible for training their coaches.

+The county’s athletics directors had discussed training before the announcement, Grimsley AD Ethan Albright said, but it was “hard to discuss it when it changes every day.
+Now we’ve got some rules of engagement that we can get ahead of.”

 • Only outdoor practices and activities will be allowed at this time.
 Indoor activities are prohibited during the initial phase of reopening.